 Fiji’s Nadi (NAN) airport can get busy when several aircraft arrive so booking a Meet and Assist Service can make passing through the airport faster and easier.
-Fiji Fast Track’s local greeters help bypass the lines and make for a quick arrival, a smooth departure, or a successful connection.
+Fiji Airport Assistance local greeters help bypass the lines and make for a quick arrival, a smooth departure, or a successful connection.

-Fast Track’s service in Fiji will add a luxury feel, usually reserved for VIPs and celebrities.
-It will include an airside greeting at the airbridge, and fast-tracking help through border controls.
-Our reservation team & booking system will help you book the exact service you need.
+Fast Track’s service in Fiji will add a luxury feel, usually reserved for VIPs.
+It starts with an airside greeting at the airbridge, and fast-tracking help through border controls.
+Our reservation team will help you book the exact service you need.

 On departure, they will contact your driver, will assist you through check-in and immigration, and will take you to your airline lounge or the boarding gate.